c0r0n3r/cryptodatahub/README.rst

 **CryptoDataHub** is a repository of cryptography-related data available under a free license.
+The main goal of the repository is to support cryptographic library tester and client/server cryptographic settings analyzer applications such as `CryptoLyzer <https://cryptolyzer.readthedocs.io/>`__ with reliable and freely available data.

 --------------
 Python Wrapper